71 Inspiring Craft Ideas Using Plastic Bottles

 This is really an all weather wreath.
 Find out how to make it by following the directions that you'll find at Ruffled.

 Just the game to keep the little ones entertained on rainy or chilly days.
 Follow the directions at sugar and dots to make your own bowling game.

 55. How to Make a Plastic Bottle Room Divider

 56. Easter Bunny Treat Containers

-You can make these darling Easter bunny treat containers by following the instructions given at Happy Clippings.
+You can make these darling Easter bunny treat containers by following the instructions given at Dollar Store Crafts.
 These will be inexpensive enough to make to give as favors at an Easter celebration.

 57. Candy Dish

 I can really think of a lot of ways that this little candy dish could be used.
 Imagine this holding chocolate kisses for a Valentine party or gummy worms for a boys birthday party.
 I can see it used for a baby shower or a bridal shower to hold candies, flowers or small favors.
 Find the instructions for making this cute candy dish by going to the Home-Dzine site.

 The instructions at craftberry bush shows you, with pictures, exactly how the plastic bottle has to be cut to make this owl.
 This is a cute and useful little owl.

 59. Creamer Bottle Snowman